ChaitanyaVSH/ChaitanyaVSH/README.md

 # Hi there, I'm Chaitanya - aka [Chaitu Maverick][website] :sweat_smile:

+- I hope you landed here intentionally, Let's have a quick connect.
+- Show some :heart: and keep supporting by starring the repos.

 ## I'm a Software Developer!

-- 🌱 I’m currently learning everything 🤣
+- I’m currently learning everything :fire: :fire: :fire:
-- 👯 I’m looking to contribute to start-ups as a freelancer
+- I’m looking to contribute to start-ups as a freelancer :computer:

 ### Connect with me: